SumiSastri/nodeJs-and-server-side-javascript/globals/README.md

 `set interval` One way to clear a setTimeout is to set an interval between each timeOut call.
 Just above the setTimeout a setInterval function that behaves in the same way as a setTimeout can be written.
 The two args are a function and the next function is the time that the interval should be set at.
 It is a recursive method that needs the `clearInterval(timeout)` method to stop the function from running in an endless loop.

 `clear interval` - we set the `setInterval` method to a variable and pass this as an arg of the `stopTimer()` function, which now takes the `clearInterval` method as one of its args.

+Adding process methods to the code block can improve the readablity of the code in the terminal - `countDownTimer.js` the example in this file demonstrates how the timers are improved with the `process.stdout` methods and array-chaining methods.